-An intensive 2-day seminar for attorneys and financial advisors will focus on the legal and financial components of farm succession plans.
-This seminar will be a unique opportunity for peer-to-peer learning and network-building, with presentations by experts, small group case and problem-solving clinics, and round-table “best practice” discussions.
+Attend this 2 day virtual seminar for attorneys and financial advisors that will focus on the legal and financial components of farm succession plans.
+These sessions will be a unique opportunity for peer-to-peer learning and network-building, with presentations by experts, small group case and problem-solving clinics, and round-table “best practice” discussions.

 - Entity selection

 - Asset transfer methods

 - Estate planning applied to farms & farmers (including trusts and other instruments)